slatedocs/slate/source/includes/_orders.md

 ?>
 ```

-> A successful order creation returns the url location of the new order in the response location header
+> A successful order creation returns the url location of the new order in the response location header with HTTP Response Code of 202:

 ```ruby
 # string